bugsense/docs/ios.md

 Deployment Postprocessing: **No**
 Generate Debug Symbols: **Yes**

-*Your project should be working fine with those settings.
-However, if you find that reporting or symbolication is problematic, try this: * In your target's properties, * in Other Linker Flags add -ObjC * additionally, in Other Linker Flags add -all_load*
+Your project should be working fine with those settings.
+However, if you find that reporting or symbolication is problematic, try adding `-ObjC` and `-all_load` in the Other Linker Flags in your target's properties.

 ### Basic Bugsense use